malachieborohoul/mbschool/README.md

 # mbschool
+Download the apk available in the apk folder
 MbSchool is a E-Learning mobile app developed with Flutter and Node JS REST api

 4 main actors: <br>